Series

 Genre: thriller, drama

-Welcome to Wrexham — May 15 (FX/season 4)
+Welcome to Wrexham — 15 May (FX / 4 seasons)

 Genre: documentary, sports

-What is remarkable: Documentary sketches about Ryan Reynolds' attempts to get a job at one of the oldest football clubs in the world, which he bought to get him out of the financial hole.
+What is remarkable: documentary sketches about Ryan Reynolds' attempts to get a job at one of the oldest football clubs in the world, which he bought to get him out of the financial hole.

 Genre: animation, science fiction, comedy, action